Shoulder Impingement Specialist in Seattle, WA

 - Early diagnosis is key.
 Wait too long and you can turn a simple case of inflammation into a complete rotator cuff tear.

-Treatment for Shoulder Impingement near Seattle, WA
+Shoulder Bone Spur Surgery near Seattle, WA

 Shoulder impingement treatment includes both surgical and non-surgical options.
 Subacromial Decompression is the surgical option for shoulder impingement, which aims to reduce the space between the acromion bone spur and the rotator cuff.